mrbalov/mrb/_posts/2025-05-07-composable-frontend-explained-how-to-build-a-future-proof-ui-architecture.md

 - <abbr title="Composable Frontend">CF</abbr> promotes building graphical user interfaces from small, independent and reusable building blocks, like Lego.
 - <abbr title="Composable Frontend">CF</abbr> is complex and expensive.
 - <abbr title="JavaScript, APIs, Markup">Jamstack</abbr> (Static-Site Generation, Atomic Deploys, Headless Data Providers) makes the foundation for <abbr title="Composable Frontend">CF</abbr>.
-- When integrating <abbr title="Composable Frontend">CF</abbr> with Domain-Oriented Solutions (like Micro-Frontends Architecture), better flexibility (and even higher complexity) becomes possible.
+- When integrating <abbr title="Composable Frontend">CF</abbr> with Domain-Oriented Solutions (like Micro Frontends Architecture), better flexibility (and even higher complexity) becomes possible.
 - There are ready-to-use <abbr title="Composable Frontend">CF</abbr> solutions from the market that may help you get a quick start.
 - <abbr title="Composable Frontend">CF</abbr> is possible to implement from scratch and not use commercial solutions from the market.